Rodan + Fields fires white woman who allegedly assaulted black teen at pool

 "We do not condone violence of any kind and pride ourselves on embracing inclusion and acceptance of all," the company had said in an earlier statement.

-Authorities said Sebby-Strempel, 38, was charged with third-degree assault after she hit a 15-year-old boy in the face and chest during an encounter at a pool on June 24 in Summerville, South Carolina, according to NBC affiliate WCBD of Charleston.
+Authorities said Sebby-Strempel, 38, was charged with third-degree assault after she hit a 15-year-old boy in the face and chest during an encounter at a pool on June 24 in Summerville, South Carolina, according to a Dorchester County Sheriff's Office incident report.

-The station cited a police report and Dorchester County sheriff’s spokesman Tony Phinney as alleging that Sebby-Strempel also bit a sheriff's detective and pushed another into a wall when they tried to arrest her.
+Authorities also charged Sebby-Strempel with resisting arrest after she allegedly bit a sheriff's detective and pushed another into a wall when they tried to arrest her.

-The station said authorities alleged that Sebby-Strempel called the teenager a punk, used racial slurs and said he didn't belong at the community pool — even though a family friend and pool member invited him.
+Citing the unidentified teen, the report alleges that Sebby-Strempel called the boy "a punk," used "racial slurs" and said he didn't belong at the community pool — even though a family friend who lives in the neighborhood invited him.

-"No child, including mine or anybody else's, ever, ever deserves that type of abuse or treatment," the teenager's mother, who wasn't identified, told reporters at a news conference, according to WCBD.
+"No child, including mine or anybody else's, ever, ever deserves that type of abuse or treatment," the teenager's mother, who wasn't identified, told reporters at a news conference, according to NBC affiliate WCBD.

 Efforts to reach Sebby-Strempel on Sunday were not successful.